Hemanth-TN/Air-Quality-Digital-Twin/Readme.md

 This repo contains a digital twin to monitor the level of air pollutants at four cities: Bangalore, New Delhi, Chicago and Sacremento

 * Clone this repo
-* Open the terminal in your local folder and run the following
+* In your machine, navigate to the folder where you cloned this repo and run the following
      - "docker build -t dashapp . "
      - "docker run -p 8050:8050 dashapp"